Lifecycle

 Importing and exporting

-The dashboard policy editor exposes Export and Import buttons
+The dashboard policy editor exposes Export and Import buttons that round-trip the policy as JSON.
+Import preservesname, slug,

 description, available_analyzers, execution_plan, and